 Round Face

-Round faces have similar width and length, with soft angles and full cheeks.
-The goal is to add definition and create the illusion of length.
-Avoid anything that adds width to the sides.
+Similar width and length, with soft angles and full cheeks.
+The game here is adding definition and creating the illusion of length.
+Whatever you do, avoid anything that adds width to the sides.

-Best styles: Go for height on top with shorter sides.
-A pompadour, high fade, or textured spikes work well.
-Avoid bowl cuts or anything with equal length all around.
+Best styles: height on top with shorter sides.
+Pompadour, high fade, textured styles with volume up top.
+Skip bowl cuts or anything with equal length all around — that just makes the circle more circular.

 Square Face

-Square faces feature a strong jawline, with the forehead, cheekbones, and jaw all roughly the same width.
-You have naturally masculine features, so the goal is to complement them without making your face look boxy.
+Strong jawline.
+Forehead, cheekbones, and jaw all roughly the same width.
+You’ve got naturally masculine features, which is great.
+The goal is to complement them without turning your head into a box.

-Best styles: Slightly longer on top with textured styles that soften the angular features.
-A messy fringe, textured crop, or side-swept styles work great.
-Short buzz cuts can work but may emphasize the boxiness.
+Best styles: slightly longer on top with texture to soften the angular features.
+Messy fringe, textured crop, side-swept styles.
+Short buzz cuts can work but sometimes emphasize the boxiness.
+Texture is your friend here.

 Rectangular/Oblong Face

-Similar to square but longer, with the face length noticeably greater than the width.
-You want to avoid adding more length and instead create the illusion of width.
+Like square but stretched vertically.
+You want to avoid adding more length and instead create some width.

-Best styles: Keep the top shorter to avoid adding length.
-Side-parted styles with some volume on the sides help balance proportions.
-Avoid tall pompadours or anything that adds significant height.
+Best styles: keep the top shorter than you might want.
+Side-parted styles with some volume on the sides help balance things out.
+Avoid tall pompadours or anything that adds height — you’ve already got plenty of vertical.

 Heart/Triangle Face

 Wider forehead tapering to a narrower chin.
-The goal is to minimize the forehead width and add visual weight to the lower face.
+You want to minimize the forehead width and add some visual weight to the lower part of your face.

-Best styles: Medium-length styles that cover part of the forehead work well.
-A side fringe, textured layers, or messy styles help balance the proportions.
-Avoid slicked-back styles that expose the full forehead.
+Best styles: medium-length styles that cover part of the forehead.
+A side fringe, textured layers, or deliberately messy styles help balance proportions.
+Slicked-back looks that expose the full forehead?
+Those will emphasize exactly what you’re trying to balance.

 Diamond Face

 Narrow forehead and jawline with wider cheekbones.
-This is relatively rare and benefits from styles that add width to the forehead and chin areas.
+Relatively uncommon and needs styles that add width up top and at the chin.

-Best styles: Fringe styles that add width to the forehead.
-Side parts with volume work well.
-Avoid very short sides that emphasize the cheekbone width.
+Best styles: fringe that adds forehead width, side parts with volume.
+Avoid very short sides that just make the cheekbone width more dramatic.

 Understanding Your Hair Type

-Even the perfect face-shape haircut can fail if it doesn’t work with your hair’s natural characteristics.
+Probably should have led with this section, honestly.
+Even the perfect face-shape cut can fail spectacularly if it doesn’t work with what’s actually growing out of your head.
 Here’s how to work with what you’ve got.

 Thick Hair